Azure/cortana-intelligence-price-analytics/Walkthrough 1 - Promotion Simulation/PromoSimulationWalkthrough.md

 In this case, build a model from your data ad-hoc.

-To build a model, open the Excel template and navigate to the Data and Model tab.
+To build a model, open the Excel workbook and navigate to the Data and Model tab.
 Follow the instructions on the spreadsheet, choosing some name other than 'latestDemoBuild' for the datasetName.